-We already have a pretty good idea as to what the new Mercedes-Benz A Class will look like thanks to the inadvertent sighting of an undisguised version
+We already have a pretty good idea as to what the new Mercedes-Benz A Class will look like thanks to the inadvertent sighting of

 during an official photo shoot in the Canary Islands.

 And Mercedes-Benz has also given us a preview of the new car’s interior, revealing earlier this week that it will come with full Apple iPhone and Siri compatibility

 Now, just one week out from the car’s debut at the 2012 Geneva Motor Show, a final prototype has been spotted doing some last minute testing in the cold conditions of Northern Europe.

 The A Class prototype you see here has a fairly conventional five-door hatchback design but with a sloping front-end and Mercedes’ stretched arch design for the cabin.
 A sportier three-door variant similar to last year’s A Class Concept

 is planned, and there have been reports that a convertible version may also be launched further down the track.